saltstack/salt/doc/ref/cli/salt.rst

 .. option:: -Q, --query

-    The -Q option is being deprecated and will be removed in a future release, Use the salt jobs interface instead, for documentation on the salt jobs interface execute the command "salt-run -d jobs"
+    The -Q option is being deprecated and will be removed in version 0.9.9, Use the salt jobs interface instead, for documentation on the salt jobs interface execute the command "salt-run -d jobs"